 At the very least, in the summer all teams should be ready to play their first game at 7:30am Thursday morning.

-FALL Tournament only – Is a 4gg (out of town teams may be given a 5th game), and pay as you play, we will do our best to get out of town teams an extra game, 1:23 min drop dead (no new inning after 1:20), most teams will play at least one game at Veterans Park.
+FALL Tournament only – Is a 4gg (out of town teams may be given a 5th game), and pay as you play, we will do our best to get out of town teams an extra game, 1:20 min finish the batter, most teams will play at least one game at Veterans Park.

 C. Tournament Format: Summer Only